-Sheikh Zayed Mosque
+3. Sheikh Zayed Mosque

 The Sheik Zayed Mosque is an incredibly beautiful mammoth modern mosque.
 The Mosque incorporates modern and ancient styles with new techniques to construct new conceptions of Islamic architecture, harnessing contemporary design and ancient craftsmanship.

-Louvre Abu Dhabi
+4. Louvre Abu Dhabi

 The Louvre Abu Dhabi is the newest and most impressive museum in the United Arab Emirates and visits items from around the globe to show the inter-cultural links through human history over the ages.
 If you are interested in early history, the great Empirical ages or modern art, the museum is fascinating and attracts visitors through solid, state-of-the-art architecture.

-Sharjah Arts Museum
+5. Sharjah Arts Museum

 The Sharjah Art Museum is home to the most diverse art collection in the United Arab Emirates, the most important museum dedicated to the arts in the Emirates.
-The collection of works by Arab artists as well as significant pieces by European artists, trained in the painting of the Arab world, is recognised in this museum.
+The collection of works by Arab artists as well as significant pieces by European artists trained in the painting of the Arab world is recognised in this museum.
 The museum is also known during the year for its temporary exhibits.

 The top of the Jebel Hafeet is an indispensable day trip from Abu Dhabi and Al Ain for anyone who wants to snap a spectacular view.
-This is the 2nd highest peak in the United Arab Emirates and you are greeted all the way up by winding paths from wide-ranging desert panoramas.
+This is the 2nd highest peak in the United Arab Emirates, and you are greeted all the way up by winding paths from wide-ranging desert panoramas.
 You will be rewarded to see the vast wilderness of the area after the winding mountain road drive.

-Jebel Jais is the highest peak in the United Arab Emirates in the Ras Al-Khaimah emirate, thanks to the rear-field road that twists and turns the mountainside, it has become much easier to reach in recent years.
+Jebel Jais is the highest peak in the United Arab Emirates in the Ras Al-Khaimah emirate.
+Thanks to the rear-field road that twists and turns the mountainside, it has become much easier to reach in recent years.

 At the end of this road, a range of landscaped terraces and viewing platforms deliver mountain views rolling right up to the sea, while those who are eager to combine their mountain scenery with an adrenaline rush can opt to throw themselves away from their peak on the longest zipline of the planet, which is more than two kilometres down the Jebel Jais side, hitting 120 km per hour.

 The Bastakia neighbourhood of Dubai is the only remaining remnant of Old Dubai.
 This tiny heritage zone evokes the city's easier, more peaceful history before the skyline was taken over by skyscrapers.
 Narrow paths have beautifully preserved homes, many with wind-tower elements, in traditional Arabic architectural styles.
-Several museums allow you to enter the houses in addition to the mosques and a small section of the original town wall, and to see usually the Arab interior in this neighbourhood.
+Several museums allow you to enter the houses in addition to the mosques and a small section of the original town wall and to see usually the Arab interior in this neighbourhood.

 In the United Arab Emirates, there's a beach for everyone.
-You have plenty of options from the shores of the city on the Dubai coast with their high altitude and the golden sandy beaches of Abu Dhabi along the island's west coast, to the luxurious sandy beaches around Ajman and the wild beaches of the Fujairah Emirates.
+You have plenty of options, from the shores of the city on the Dubai coast with their high altitude and the golden sandy beaches of Abu Dhabi along the island's west coast to the luxurious sandy beaches around Ajman and the wild beaches of the Fujairah Emirates.

-Many Dubai and Abu Dhabi luxury hotels have private sand patches, and non-guests can use them at the cost of one day.
+Many Dubai and Abu Dhabi luxury hotels have private sand patches, and non-guests can use them for the cost of one day.
 Water sports are available on several resort beaches, including swimming, jet skiing, standing paddle boarding and snorkelling.

-Make a beeline for those of an adventurous path for the open desert stretch outside the cities.
+Make a beeline for those on an adventurous path for the open desert stretch outside the cities.
 From four-wheel drive and dune-buggy trips to sandboarding and camel walks, you'll find plenty of things to do here.
 Most schedule a day trip from Dubai in the desert, but Abu Dhabi and Fujairah are both excellent sightseeing bases for the desert.
-Dinners in Bedouin dress are a lighter alternative to the hollow beauty of the desert.
+Dinners in Bedouin dresses are a lighter alternative to the hollow beauty of the desert.